 Under FERPA, an eligible student has the right to request that inaccurate or misleading information in his or her education records be amended.
-While a school is not required to amend education records in accordance with an eligible student's request, the school is required to consider the request.
-If the school decides not to amend a record in accordance with an eligible student's request, the school must inform the student of his or her right to a hearing on the matter.
+While a school is not required to amend education records in accordance with an eligible student's request, the school decides not to amend a record in accordance with an eligible student's request, the school must inform the student of his or her right to a hearing on the matter.
 If, as a result of the hearing, the school still decides not to amend the record, the eligible student has the right to insert a statement in the record setting forth his or her views.
 That statement must remain with the contested part of the eligible student's record for as long as the record is maintained.